rimelek/learn-docker/pages/intro/getting-started.rst

   export NIP=$(nip.sh)

 All off the examples were tested with Docker 20.10.23.
 The version of Docker Compose was 2.15.1.
-You can try with more recent versions but some behaviour could be different in the future.
+You can try different versions, but older versions might lack some new features.
+If you use a more recent version and the tutorial doesn't work for you, please contact me on GitHub by `opening a new issue <https://github.com/rimelek/learn-docker/issues>`_.